TrashPandaCode/reports/ia-final/contributions/markus.typ

   After that at the middle of May I started a first `testing level` in which I tried to implement basic movement and object collision.
 This was important in order to see the interaction of different game objects.

   Besides that I used some time to make the kaplay game window `responsive` so objects wouldn't change their position when resizing the window or having different resolutions.
+Later during the project other teammembers such as David Klein and Leo Kling also worked on this part of the project.
   On the same day, the 20th of May, I started making the `level complete dialog` which is shown when the player completed a level.
 This would open another conversation with the raccoon and after that also give the player the option to go back to the main menu (the landing page) or to continue to the next level.
 This made it easier for the player to navigate through the game and give a more connected experience.
   This task took a lot of time as me and other team members faced a lot of issues when it came to properly navigating through all the levels.